 We know it’s probably been quite a long time since you last looked at a copy of the Highway Code.
 But, drivers are being encouraged to stay up-to-date with road laws, including the strange driving laws you might break every day!

-So, to help you out, why we’ve put together this handy list of Highway Code reminders of some of the most important things you really should remember every time you get behind the wheel of a car.
+So, to help you out, why we’ve put together this handy list of Highway Code reminders of some of the most important things you really should keep in mind every time you get behind the wheel of a car.

 Short, broken white lines mean you are allowed to overtake if it is safe to do so.
 If the lines lengthen, that indicates a hazard ahead and you should only cross it if necessary to turn or it’s safe to overtake.
 Solid white lines are never to be crossed.